 The issue?
-The IP is going to cook based on shape, density and amount.
+The Instant Pot is going to cook based on the density, volume and amount.
 The short cook time that cauliflower needs doesn’t allow much room for error.
-It has to be cooked enough to mash into “rice” but not too soft or soggy.
+And that cauliflower has to be cooked enough to mash into “rice” but not cooked so long it’s going to be too soft, soggy or spongy because it won’t mash well then either.
+So not only does the cauliflower have to be cooked right to cook all the florets in the Instant Pot the same, each individual floret from end to end has to be the same, too.

-The bad news?
-You’ve gotta be pretty precise and follow the weight, size and timing to the letter.
-A kitchen scale is a near must, but a good eye for estimating might get you by.
+For this recipe, you’ll need a pound of cauliflower florets.
+A kitchen scale is a near must, but a good eye for estimating might get you by, especially if you know about how much your cauliflower weighted in the first place.
 Oh, and you’re going to have to count!
 I’ll explain, below.

 Instant Pot Cauliflower Rice